mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 srvMaxHosts
 ~~~~~~~~~~~

-This option may be used to limit the number of SRV records used to populate the
+This option is used to limit the number of mongos connections that may be
+created for sharded topologies.
+This option limits the number of SRV records
-seedlist during initial discovery.
-It is also used to limit the number of
+used to populate the seedlist during initial discovery, as well as the number of
 additional hosts that may be added during
 `SRV polling <../polling-srv-records-for-mongos-discovery/polling-srv-records-for-mongos-discovery.rst>`_.
 This option requires a non-negative integer and defaults to zero (i.e. no
 limit).
 This option MUST only be configurable at the level of a ``MongoClient``.
-Drivers MUST report an error if this option is specified and the scheme is not
-``mongodb+srv``.

-This option is used to limit the number of mongos connections that may be
-created for sharded topologies.

 srvServiceName